elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format.md

 url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
 score: -1.0
 related_article1:
-    id: 168669
+    id: 168670
-    title: What are some common challenges associated with manual referencing, and how can they be addressed?
+    title: >-
+        What are the benefits and limitations of using citation tools for referencing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-challenges-associated-with-manual-referencing-and-how-can-they-be-addressed
+    url: /learn/education-studies/questions/what-are-the-benefits-and-limitations-of-using-citation-tools-for-referencing
 related_article2:
-    id: 168663
+    id: 168675
-    title: What are the key differences between APA style and other citation styles?
+    title: >-
+        How do citations support arguments in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-apa-style-and-other-citation-styles
+    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
 related_article3:
-    id: 168679
+    id: 168670
-    title: What factors should be considered when determining when to cite a source?
+    title: >-
+        What are the benefits and limitations of using citation tools for referencing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-should-be-considered-when-determining-when-to-cite-a-source
+    url: /learn/education-studies/questions/what-are-the-benefits-and-limitations-of-using-citation-tools-for-referencing
 related_article4:
-    id: 168670
+    id: 168673
+    title: >-
-    title: What are the benefits and limitations of using citation tools for referencing?
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-and-limitations-of-using-citation-tools-for-referencing
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article5:
-    id: 168669
+    id: 168673
+    title: >-
-    title: What are some common challenges associated with manual referencing, and how can they be addressed?
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-challenges-associated-with-manual-referencing-and-how-can-they-be-addressed
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 ---

 &nbsp;